schani/SimpLang/ASSIGNMENTS.md

 in.
 The environment contains the variable bindings.
 For example, the expression `(a+b)` evalutes to `3` in the environment `{a=>1, b=>2}`, but to `7` in the environment `{a=>3,b=>4}`.
 Think about what data structure to use for the environment before starting to code.
+It will have to be able to handle the introduction of new variables with the same name as existing ones, without overwriting the old values, because they might be needed later, like in the example above.

 ## Assignment 1.8